Kevin Williamson (screenwriter): Return and newfound success (2009–present)

 In March 2020, it was announced that Williamson would serve as executive producer for the fifth installment of the Scream franchise, which was directed by Tyler Gillett and Matt Bettinelli-Olpin.
 The film was released on January 14, 2022.

 In January 2022, it was announced that Williamson would reunite with Julie Plec for an adaptation of the comic Dead Day for Peacock.
 In January 2023, it was announced Peacock was no longer moving forward with Dead Day but that the potential series was being shopped to other networks.

 In February 2022, it was announced that a sequel to Scream (2022) had been greenlit, with a planned release date of March 31, 2023, with Williamson on board as an executive producer.

 In June 2022, Julie Plec, who co-created The Vampire Diaries with Williamson, announced that she, Williamson, and another TVDU executive producer, Brett Matthews, were working on a fourth show in the universe together.

+In March 2024, Williamson was confirmed to be returning to the Scream franchise as the director of the upcoming Scream 7.

 Personal life

-Williamson is openly gay.
+Williamson is gay.
 He came out to his friends and family in 1992.